addison-ch/addison-ch/README.md

 ##### A bit about myself...
 I’m a software engineer from Toronto, Canada.
 I studied Computer Science at the University of Waterloo, where I especially enjoyed courses like Operating Systems, Software Security, and Computer Networks.
 Along the way, I had the opportunity to intern at Apple 🍏, Tesla 🏎️, and Datadog 🐾.

 I enjoy working on challenging engineering problems and building products that are useful and well-crafted.
 My experience has been fairly broad, from systems software in vehicles to high-throughput backend services, and I’m always excited to keep learning.
+In my free time, you can find me tinkering with embedded systems, playing volleyball, or practicing my 40L sprint in Tetris.

 ##### Don't hesitate to reach out :)
 <a href="https://www.linkedin.com/in/addisonnn/">